redsanket/spark/external/storm/guide/quickstart/index.rst

 Prerequisites
 =============

-- Linux RHEL box or OpenStack instance
+- Linux RHEL 6.x box or OpenStack instance
+  (`ystorm` packages 0.10.x will not be available for RHEL 7.x)

 Setting Up